Updated: April 14, 2023

 According to legend, when Toyotomi Hideyoshi was the lord of Nagahama Castle, his first son Hashiba Hidekatsu was born in the early 1570s.
 To celebrate his son’s birth, Hideyoshi gave gold dust to the townspeople.
 The people used the gold to make a wooden float to celebrate the son’s birth.
 Hideyoshi paraded the float at Nagahama Hachimangu Shrine.
 This was the start of the Nagahama Hikiyama Matsuri.
 This legend is often told, but it is not true.

 Nagahama Hikiyama Festival originated from an annual samurai procession held by Nagahama Hachimangu Shrine founded in 1069 by the famed samurai Minamoto no Yoshiie (1039-1106).
 The shrine worships Hachiman (Emperor Ojin), the divine guardian of samurai.
+(Not really the God of War as popularly called.)

 In the late 16th century, daimyo Toyotomi Hideyoshi relocated the shrine to make way for his Nagahama Castle on the shore of Lake Biwa.
 At the same time, Hideyoshi rebuilt Nagahama Hachimangu that had been ravaged by war.
 The shrine’s annual samurai procession dedicated to Minamoto no Yoshiie was also resurrected with Hideyoshi’s samurai retainers.